kslong/kred/README.md

 are stored in the directory DECam\_SWARP/field/eval where field is the field name, e.g. LMC\_c42

+* CleanStars.py - This routines attempts to create continuum
+subtracted images by first creating emission line fre images of the N708 and r-band images and then subtracting these from the emission line images.
+The results are stored in the directory DECam\_SUB/field/tile

 **All of the scripts in this sequence should be run from the toplevel directory for the data